-Each member of the board shall devote whatever time is necessary to the duties of this office and shall hold no other office or position of public trust.
-Each member of the board shall receive a salary fixed pursuant to section 124.14 of the Revised Code, payable in the same manner as the salaries of other state officers, and shall be reimbursed for his actual expenses incurred in the performance of his official duties.
+Each member of the board shall devote whatever time is necessary to the duties of this office and shall hold no other office of trust or profit.
+Each member of the board shall receive a salary fixed pursuant to section 124.14 of the Revised Code, payable in the same manner as the salaries of other state officers, and shall be reimbursed for actual expenses incurred in the performance of official duties.

 The governor, at the time of making the original appointment of the members of the board and at the time of making the appointment of any member for a full term thereafter, shall designate one of the members as chairperson.
 A quorum of the board is a majority of its members and no action of the board is valid without the concurrence of at least a majority of its members.